SaadShaya7/common_state/README.md

 # Common state 🔮
 A Flutter package that facilitates working with [flutter_bloc](https://github.com/felangel/bloc/tree/master/packages/flutter_bloc) package, Making it easier to deal with states and api Calls.
+At its core the main goal of the package is being able to control the state automatically, emitting the correct state whether it's a success, failure or loading....

 # Usage

-###  The very first thing you have to do is defining your own types, in order to pass us your  error type
+###  The very first thing you have to do is defining your own types, in order to pass us your error type (OPTIONAL)
 supposing your ErrorType is defined as CustomErrorType
 ```dart